AlaskaDav/Airline-Flight-Delay-Project/README.md

 - Uploading the data into PowerQuery for Cleaning and analysing the contents of the data
 - Requested for data clarification and data validity.
 - Loaded the data into PowerBi for visualization and Presentation.
+- Providing insights, presenting informations and advice.
+- Creating outstanding reports for user end understanding, borad of directors and shareholders.

 #### Results/Findings